Benedict-Carling/Cryptif.ai/README.md

-# Cryptif.ai
+## Cryptif.ai

-A progressive Flask web app for decryption using cutting edge deep learning techniques.
+# A progressive Flask web app for decryption using cutting edge deep learning techniques.

+A personal project for me to learn more about machine learning, handling noisy data and cryptanalysis